 LEGAL GUIDE

-What Questions Should You Ask Before Signing With a Lawyer?
+Questions to Ask Before Signing With a Lawyer

 Many people feel pressure to make a quick decision when speaking with a lawyer for the first time.
 Asking thoughtful questions can help someone better understand the representation, the process, and what to expect before signing an agreement.